 Functional Programming Principles and Exceptions

-(error, output) pairs as an instance of a type named
+(error, output) type as an instance of a type named

 - Manning: Functional Programming in C#